Jiji raises $21M for its Africa online classifieds business – TechCrunch

 With the large consumer base and volume of transactional activity on its platform, Jiji could layer on services, such as finance and payments.

 “We’ve had a lot of discussions about adding segments other than our main business.
-We decided that for the next three to five years, we should be laser focused on our core business — to be the largest marketplace in Africa for buying and selling to over 400 million people,” Mnogoletniy said.
+We decided that for the next three to five years, we should be laser-focused on our core business — to be the largest marketplace in Africa for buying and selling to over 400 million people,” Mnogoletniy said.

 The company faces an improving commercial environment for its goals, with Africa registering some of the fastest growth in the world for smartphone adoption and internet penetration.